 Frank WOODY Democrat 39th Leg.
 Dist.
 King, part; Snohomish, part from the University of Washington.
 A former assistant to Supreme Court Justice Robert T. Hunter, he is a practicing attorney in Snohomish County.
 He and his wife, Dianne, have two children, Elizabeth and Patrick.
 His principal areas of concern are lowering property taxes, state financing of schools, protection of workers' pension rights and legal reform.
 An advocate of open government, he has received the endorsement of the Washington State Labor Council and the recommendation of PULSE, Washington Education Association.
-Frank Woody was raised in Snohomish County, is a graduate of Everett High School, received BA degree in 1958 and Doctor of Law Degree in 1960

 Norm SHAHAN Republican 39th Leg.
 Dist.
 King, part; Snohomish, part Norm Shahan has been a homeowner in the thirty-ninth distirct for 15 years.
 A graduate of high school in eastern Washington and Washington State University, the candidate completed graduate work at Whitworth and the University of Washington.
 Norm Shahan is a former school teacher who resigned to represent a school textbook company.
 He is presently the owner of his own insurance business.
 The Air Force veteran, presently a Lt.
 Colonel in the Reserve program, is married and has three children.
 He was raised on a ranch in eastern Washington and presently resides on a small farm in the Clearview-Bothell area.
 His teaching experience was in the Snohomish and Edmonds School districts.
 Although a novice in politics, the candidate is convinced the people are concerned mostly about a realistic, common-sense approach to the problems facing our state.
 The candidate pledges to listen intently to what the people in this District think and want, and then to take the kind of action they wish.
 He will be interested in the views of these people.
+VOTE FOR ONE IN EACH POSITION

 Art CLEMENTE Democrat Position No. 1 39th Leg.
 Dist.
 King, part; Snohomish, part It is time we have representation from the viewpoint of the wage earning taxpayer and consumer.
-Tax reform, with the elimination of the special levying system, and spending reform with constitutional limits are my major concerns.
+Tax reform, with the elimination of the special levying system, and spending reform with constitutional limits are $r\gamma$ major concerns.
 A broadened industrial base to finance public institutions with added incentives to the business community is a must.
 Clemente is a veteran of WWII, presently a delegate of Building-Construction Trades Council, and River Basin Studies Committee.
 He's worked in sportsmen's groups for wildlife-recreational land acquisition programs, and with youth as ski instructor and Little League Coach.
 He is married and has three children.